nimble0/steno-stats/README.md

 Find potential translation boundary errors in dictionaries.
 Outputs a JSON formatted dictionary of stroke sequences and a list of their potential translation boundary errors to standard out.
-This can be slow to run, consider using the --progress option.

 **positional arguments**:
 * *dictionaries*        dictionary file paths